Tarrasse/string_builder/README.md

 **Introduction**

-python have a small issue when it comes to string to string concatenation, this library aims to solve this problem
+python have a small issue when it comes to string concatenation, this library aims to solve this problem

 **The problem**